squid-cache/squid-cache.github.io/Features/Authentication.rst

 In addition Squid also supports the NTLM, Negotiate and Digest authentication schemes which provide more secure authentication methods, in that where the password is not exchanged in plain text over the wire.
-Each scheme have their own set of helpers and auth_param settings.
+Each scheme have their own set of helpers and SquidConf:auth_param settings.
 Notice that helpers for different authentication schemes use different protocols to talk with squid, so they can't be mixed.

 For information on how to set up NTLM authentication see [[ConfigExamples/Authenticate/Ntlm|NTLM config examples]].